Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Abstract

 \section{Abstract}

 Self-supervised contrastive learning has demonstrated great potential in learning visual representations.
-Despite their success on various downstream tasks such as image classification and object detection, self-supervised pre-training for fine-grained scenarios is not fully explored.
-In this paper, we first point out that current contrastive methods are prone to memorizing background/foreground texture and therefore have a limitation in localizing the foreground object.
-Analysis suggests that learning to extract discriminative texture information and localization are equally crucial for self-supervised pre-training in fine-grained scenarios.
-Based on our findings, we introduce cross-view saliency alignment (CVSA), a contrastive learning framework that first crops and swaps saliency regions of images as a novel view generation and then guides the model to localize on the foreground object via a cross-view alignment loss.
-Extensive experiments on four popular fine-grained classification benchmarks show that CVSA significantly improves the learned representation.
+Despite their success in various downstream tasks such as image classification and object detection, self-supervised pre-training for fine-grained scenarios is not fully explored.
+We point out that current contrastive methods are prone to memorizing background/foreground texture and therefore have a limitation in localizing the foreground object.
+Analysis suggests that learning to extract discriminative texture information and localization are equally crucial for fine-grained self-supervised pre-training.
+Based on our findings, we introduce cross-view saliency alignment (CVSA), a contrastive learning framework that first crops and swaps saliency regions of images as a novel view generation and then guides the model to localize on foreground objects via a cross-view alignment loss.
+Extensive experiments on both small- and large-scale fine-grained classification benchmarks show that CVSA significantly improves the learned representation. \thefootnote